carolineschnapp/prep-test/gold.md

 **A25:**  (B), (C) and (D)

-When working with methods that use keyword parameters, the `**` operator can be used to capture any keywords which were not explicitly specified into an optional `Hash`.
+When working with methods that use **keyword parameters**, the `**` operator can be used to capture any keywords which were not explicitly specified into an optional `Hash`.

 The `**` operator can also be used when calling a method to convert a hash into a keyword arguments list.